couchbase/n1k1/README.md

     be able to short-circuit and directly break or goto some outer handler codepath?

-- UNION (which has an implicit DISTINCT)?

-- INTERSECT / INTERSECT ALL?

-- EXCEPT / EXCEPT ALL?

 - UNION-ALL data-staging batchSize should be configurable?
 - UNION-ALL data-staging batchChSize should be configurable?

-- standalone Op for data-staging / pipeline breaking

 - more GROUP BY aggregates: sum, min, max, average?